15 January 2025

 The reason universalism isn’t true, is because people embrace the dark.
 Jn 3.19

-They embrace agnosticism: They give up on ever knowing about God one way or the other, figure the truth isn’t knowable, and are okay with their ignorance.
-They embrace evil: They don’t want a God who rejects their misbehavior to even exist.
+They embrace agnosticism: They love the idea God is unknowable, ’cause it means they never, ever have to seek him out.
+They embrace evil: They don’t want a God who rejects their misbehavior; they don’t want anything resembling him to even exist.
 They embrace their own will instead of his.
 They embrace their own kingdom instead of his.
 It’s not because they don’t know any better.
-It’s because they refuse better.
+It’s because they reject better.

-Yes, God is almighty and sovereign, and could force people into his kingdom anyway.
-But he doesn’t want captives; he wants followers.
+Yes, God is almighty and sovereign, and could force people into his kingdom regardless.
+But he doesn’t want captives and slaves; he wants eager followers.
 He doesn’t want manipulated chess pieces; he wants willing participants.
 He doesn’t want pre-programmed drones; he wants obedient daughters and sons.
-It’s why he gave us commands instead of uncontrollable urges, why he draws us instead of compels us.
+It’s why he gives us commands instead of uncontrollable urges, why he draws us instead of compels us.
 It’s free will.
 Apparently God thinks it important.

 Universalists do not.
 Heaven will be good.
 And if we won’t believe it’s good, God’ll make us believe it’s good.

-Once we realize how universalism really works, we ought not be quite so eager to embrace the idea.
+Once we understand how universalism really works, we ought not be quite so eager to embrace the idea.